jpirko/linux_mlxsw/Documentation/networking/ethtool-netlink.rst

 =============

-Requests link modes (supported, advertised and peer advertised) and related information (autonegotiation status, link speed and duplex) as provided by ``ETHTOOL_GLINKSETTINGS``.
+Requests link modes (supported, advertised and peer advertised) and related information (autonegotiation status, link speed, duplex and lanes) as provided by ``ETHTOOL_GLINKSETTINGS``.
 The request does not use any attributes.

 Request contents: